Current Retail: $47.01-$79.00

 Because this shirt does so well at handling sweat and wet, I ended up wearing it with many different combinations of other layers—light and very thick fleece vests and jackets, under a wind shell, under a more robust Gore-tex shell, and under a soft shell jacket.
 I also reached for it when I expected to be walking or hiking in the rain.

 Wool, even blended, needs a little bit of attention.
 I laundered this shirt periodically (the wool blend is very good at keeping odor to a minimum) and either dried it hanging on a clothes rack or gave it a limited run in a dryer, then let it hang and damp dry.
 Manufacturer's instructions say this should be line dried.

-Any fabric that's this thin should be a bit of a durability concern. this is another area where the shirt performs more like a synthetic layer, because 100% merino wool or blends that are 80-90% wool tend to pill and get small holes a lot more quickly than synthetics.
-So far, the key wear points - under a backpack shoulder strap and at the back, where the hem is under a hip belt, aren't showing any damage or visible wear.
+Any fabric that's this thin should be a bit of a durability concern.
+This is another area where the shirt performs more like a synthetic layer, because 100 percent merino wool or blends that are 80-90 percent wool tend to pill and get small holes a lot more quickly than synthetics.
+So far, the key wear points—under a backpack shoulder strap and at the back, where the hem is under a hip belt—aren't showing any damage or visible wear.